A new option for working with your emotions!

 Expression and repression are excellent options in many instances, but this third path – this middle path of channeling your emotions – gives you infinite options when repression isn’t healthy and expression isn’t wise.

-Thank you for bringing your emotional awareness and your empathy to a waiting world!
+Thank you for bringing your emotional agility and your empathy to our waiting world

 Thanks, Karla for the great post.
 I can relate to this.
 I work and have worked a lot with comedy writers who are excellent at hilarious and cutting remarks.
 And I struggled with how to deal with that.
 I very much like how you broke it all down.